formsandflows/PACo/Components/PACo_Panel_A.md

 A maximum of 2 commands is supported!

 When the property "Text" has no value, the related panel command bar item is not shown.

+This custom property also has a property "Height" which is used to set the height of the command bar.
+This must include the whitespace at the top and bottom of 10 each.

 ### cmp_Records
 A gallery is used to show data in the panel.
 Data consists of records.
 A record has the following properties: